 Because a number of Eastland Port structures involved in the redevelopment require refurbishment regardless of the second berth development, we’re underway.

-The first of three resource consents was granted by Gisborne District Council in September 2018 for:
+The first of two resource consents was granted by Gisborne District Council in September 2018 for:

 The second resource consent application is for: